The idea of creating a Neighbourhood Plan for Knighton arose from a discussion at the Knighton Ward Community Meeting on 15th December 2014.

 A baseline report on Knighton was prepared using census and other data, and was launched at a meeting in November, at which members discussed how the information in the baseline report would inform policies for the Neighbourhood Plan.

-The Annual General Meeting will be on Thursday 15th February 2018 at 7.30 pm at the Knighton Parish Centre.
+The Annual General Meeting was on Thursday 15th February 2018 at 7.30 pm at the Knighton Parish Centre.

 Knighton Neighbourhood Forum has received funding from Leicester City Council through the Ward Community Budget and from Locality through the national scheme to support the development of Neighbourhood Planning.